gleasonw/gallica-grapher/README.md

 [request.py](https://github.com/gleasonw/gallica-grapher/blob/main/backend/www/request.py)
 * The Request class, a thread that spawns for each user and calls the core fetch --> parse --> store to database logic

+Context is provided by the Gallica API.
+You can find the Python proxy API in the [gallica-getter](https://github.com/gleasonw/gallica-getter) repository.

 #### Important client-side files:

 [Component directory](https://github.com/gleasonw/gallica-grapher/tree/main/frontend/src/components)